 We take a look at the lowest-rated brand in our survey below, plus how customer score compares with the results from our lab tests, along with the common sound bar issues reported by users.

-Jump straight to our guide on which sound bar brand to buy in 2019.
+Read more: Our expert guide on which sound bar brand to buy

 In the above chart you can see the difference between the best and worst brands from our latest tests and 2019 tech reliability survey.